 10. Kirtipur is one of the ancient and preserved cities of Kathmandu valley that is located in the southwest part of the valley where the Newari people having indigenous culture reside.
 A visit to Kirtipur is a must if you are an enthusiast to learn and experience the culture, history of local inhabitants.
 Newari people are the local people of Kathmandu.

 This city is truly in its ancient form and totally preserved.
-You will observe the red bricks house with roofs of tiles and brick-paved narrow alleys here.
+You will observe the red brick house with roofs of tiles and brick-paved narrow alleys here.
 After visiting Kirtipur, tasting the Newari food is a must.
 They are rich in species and have beautiful taste.

 You can also hike to Champa Devi (a popular hiking spot in KTM) from where you can see the mesmerizing Kirtipir valley view with the alluring Himalayas.
 Likewise, the Chilamchu Stupa and Bag Bhairab temple are other places to be visited in Kirtipur.

 11. Changunarayan Temple is the oldest temple of Nepal that was built by King Mandev during the 3rd century.
-This Hindu shrine is also one of the UNESCO listed world heritage sites which had the first stone inscription.
+This Hindu shrine is also one of the UNESCO-listed world heritage sites which had the first stone inscription.
 This temple is revered to Lord Vishnu.

 Changunarayan Temple is located at the top of the hill called Changu surrounded by Champak tree forest in Bhaktapur districts.
 The Newari are the inhabitants of this area and have been protecting and preserving the ancient area.

 The stone tap is also located on the way which is believed to exist since the Lichhavi Dynasty.
-There are beautiful monuments in the surrounding like Garuda, Narasimha, Kileshswor, Vishworup, and many others and since it is located on the top of the hill, the spectacular panoramic view of the Annapurna and Manaslu can be seen in a clear day.
+There are beautiful monuments in the surrounding like Garuda, Narasimha, Kileshswor, Vishworup, and many others and since it is located on the top of the hill, the spectacular panoramic view of the Annapurna and Manaslu can be seen on a clear day.

 12. Narayanhiti Palace Museum is the place where the former royals used to stay.
-The Narayanhiti Palace was changed into the museum for the public in 2009 after Nepal was declared Republic in 2008.
-The palace was constructed during the reign of King Mahendra designed by a Californian architect Benjamin Polk.
+The Narayanhiti Palace was changed into a museum for the public in 2009 after Nepal was declared Republic in 2008.
+The palace was constructed during the reign of King Mahendra designed by Californian architect Benjamin Polk.
 There are altogether 54 rooms that are named after some districts of Nepal but only 19 rooms are open to the public.

 The interior of the palace is based on the Late Victorian style and is divided into three parts the guest wing, the state wing, and the private wing.
 The place is very beautiful and is located in the King’s way (Durbar Marg) in Kathmandu which has a size of 38 acres.

 13. Thamel is the main touristic area of Kathmandu which is located about 7 km from Kathmandu (TIA) Airport.
 Since it is located in the center of the city, it is very easier if you stay here or surrounding.
-There are lots of tourist facilities in Thamel from pubs, bars, restaurants to hotels, souvenir shops, spas, trekking gears, travel & trekking agencies and every other thing that tourists look for.
+There are lots of tourist facilities in Thamel from pubs, bars, restaurants to hotels, souvenir shops, spas, trekking gears, travel & trekking agencies, and every other thing that tourists look for.

 Thamel street was popular mainly after the 1960s.
 During this period, hippies made the area popular but it later got commercialized.
 If you visit Nepal and don’t go to Thamel then your trip to Nepal is truly incomplete.
 Likewise, Thamel the only place in Nepal where nightlife exists.

-This area is perfect for the backpackers to luxury travelers as it has a wide range of facilities and Thamel is justly the life of Kathmandu.
+This area is perfect for backpackers to luxury travelers as it has a wide range of facilities and Thamel is justly the life of Kathmandu.

 14. Ason is the ancient local trade market which is one of the most popular and busiest local markets in Nepal.
-The life in Ason begins from 3 am in the morning when the tea shop owners start serving tea and the fruits and vegetable sellers bring fresh fruits and vegetables to sell.
+Life in Ason begins from 3 am in the morning when the tea shop owners start serving tea and the fruits and vegetable sellers bring fresh fruits and vegetables to sell.

 Visiting Ason during the early morning is always the best thing to do in spite of day and afternoon is also fine.
 Ason is the best place if you are searching for genuine Nepali species.
-Likewise, Indrachowk, a street in Ason which is very popular for Lassi (a sweet drink made my buttermilk, lassi, sugar, and traditional species).
+Likewise, Indrachowk, a street in Ason which is very popular for Lassi (a sweet drink made by buttermilk, lassi, sugar, and traditional species).
 Once you visit Ason you must taste the legendary drink Lassi for which people come from far away.
 Ason is not only a popular market but also a traditional area that reflects culture and history.

 There are many beautiful shrines here like Aakash Bhairav, Annapurna Temple, Narayan Temple, Ganesh Temple, Celestial Fish, Kumari Bhairav, and more.
 Once you enter the area, you will see traditional Newari culture and ancient architecture although there are some modern buildings, the locals have pleasingly preserved the ancient culture and architect.